 Course cost includes student manual, AIARE field book, use of avalanche safety equipment, snowmobile transport (with fee), instruction, and guiding.

-The AIARE Level 2 course is held in Mazama, WA.
-The course will use snowmobiles to access the higher elevation terrain near Washington Pass.
+The AIARE Level 2 course is held in both Mazama, WA and at Stevens pass.
+In Mazama, the course will use snowmobiles to access the higher elevation terrain near Washington Pass.

 Day 1 AIARE Rescue Course -- This day will be focused on Rescue training.
 If you have had this training in the last year then you can opt out of this day and this will also reduce the cost of the class by $150.